gkhns/Blue/README.md

 **ESCALATE**

-We need to upgrade the shell from the command line to a more functional meterpreter.
+We need to upgrade the shell from the command line module to a more functional meterpreter.

 First, let's background the session by clicking `CTRL+Z`.
 You can see the active session with the `sessions` command: